star-night-rain/simple-AES/README.md

 The structure of this project is designed to enhance maintainability and scalability.
 Below is a description of the main
 files:

+- `static/`: Contains all static files that are served directly to the client.
+    - `css`: Stylesheets for the project, defining the visual appearance.
+    - `images`: Contains images used in the application.
+    - `js`: JavaScript files that provide interactivity and dynamic features.
+    - `pdfs`: PDF documents related to the project.
+- `templates`: Contains HTML templates for rendering the web pages.
 - `app.py`: The main application file that initializes the Flask app, handles routing, and serves as the entry point for the application.
 - `AES.py`: Contains the primary implementations of algorithms.